COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Implementation Details

 Our implementation builds upon open-source reinforcement learning frameworks, modified to incorporate a causal completeness reward for hallucination mitigation.
 We conduct training on four representative open-source vision-language models: InstructBLIP \cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, MiniGPT-4 \cite{zhu2023minigpt}, LLaVA-1.5 \cite{liu2024improved}, and Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel}.
 All models are initialized from publicly released Hugging Face checkpoints.
 Training is conducted on A100 GPU clusters using FSDP with parameter and optimizer offloading enabled to ensure memory efficiency.
 We use vLLM for rollout generation, with GPU memory utilization capped at 60\% and support for long-sequence prefill enabled.

 The training follows the GRPO setup, with each batch consisting of 512 sampled prompts and a mini-batch size of 256.
-We use a causal completeness reward function that balances causal sufficiency and necessity, with weights $\lambda_s = 0.5$, $\lambda_n = 0.5$, and $\eta = 0.3$.
+We use a causal completeness reward function that balances causal sufficiency and necessity, with weights $\lambda_s = 0.35$ and $\lambda_n = 0.35$.
 The maximum prompt length is set to 1,024, and the maximum response length is extended to 8,192 tokens to support complex reasoning.
 The KL divergence regularization is enabled with a low-variance KL loss, and the reference model shares the same architecture as the actor.
 Learning rate is fixed at $1e^{-6}$.
+COPO is applied in an offline manner.
+All rollouts used for computing causal rewards are pre-collected, and the optimization operates entirely over these fixed trajectories.
+This design avoids repeated online sampling during training and keeps the computational overhead within a reasonable and manageable range.
 All experiments are executed with mixed precision.
 The main code is provided in supplementary materials.

 For evaluation, we follow the exact protocol and data splits from prior works.
 For CHAIR~\cite{rohrbach2018object}, we use 500 images from the MSCOCO 2014 validation set with the fixed prompt ``Please help me describe the image in detail'', reporting both $\mathrm{CHAIR_S}$ and $\mathrm{CHAIR_I}$ metrics.
 For POPE~\cite{li2023evaluating}, we follow the VQA-style evaluation on 500 MSCOCO images, using six structured object-centric questions per image across three splits (random, popular, adversarial), and report averaged F1 scores.
-For text quality, we evaluate on two benchmarks: MMBench \cite{liu2024mmbenchmultimodalmodelallaround} and MME \cite{fu2024mmecomprehensiveevaluationbenchmark}.
-MMBench results are obtained via automatic matching scores using the official evaluation scripts, while MME results are based on the averaged scores of 12 text-related sub-skills.
+For text quality, we evaluate on MME \cite{fu2024mmecomprehensiveevaluationbenchmark}.
+MME results are based on the averaged scores of 12 text-related sub-skills.
 For GPT-4o assisted evaluation, we sample 100 images from the COCO validation set and adopt the annotation protocol introduced by~\citet{huang2024opera,leng2024mitigating}, where GPT-4o evaluates two model outputs per image on three axes: Accuracy (A), Correctness (C), and Detailedness (D).
 Both text quality and GPT-4o assisted evaluation are conducted base on LLaVA-1.5.